-1. To receive and adopt the Audited Financial Statement for the financial year ended 31 March 2011, together with the Reports of Directors and Auditors thereon.
-(Resolution 1) 2.
-To re-elect Mr Chan Wing Kong who retires as Director pursuant to Article 96 of the Company's Articles of Association.
-(Resolution 2) 3.
-To re-elect Mr Chua Hock Hoo who retires as Director pursuant to Article 96 of the Company's Articles of Association.
-(Resolution 3) 4.
-To re-appoint Dr. Victor John Stephen Price who is over the age of seventy (70) years, to hold office until the next annual general meeting pursuant to section 129(6) of the Companies Act, 1965.
-(Resolution 4) 5.
-To approve the payment of Directors' fees for the year ended 31 March 2011.
-(Resolution 5) 6.
+- To receive and adopt the Audited Accounts for the financial year ended 31 March 2012, together with the Reports (Resolution 1) of Directors and Auditors thereon. - To re-elect Mr Onn Kien Hoe who retires as Director pursuant to Article 96 of the Company's Articles of (Resolution 2) - To re-elect Mr Suresh Parthasarathy who retires as Director pursuant to Article 96 of the Company's Articles of (Resolution 3) Association. - To re-appoint Dr Victor John Stephen Price who is over the age of seventy (70) years, to hold office until the next (Resolution 4) annual general meeting pursuant to section 129(6) of the Companies Act, 1965 - To approve the payment of Directors' fees for the financial year ended 31 March 2012.
+5.

+(Resolution 5)

 To appoint Messrs.
-Folks DFK & Co. as Auditors of the Company and to authorize the Directors to fix the Auditors' remuneration.
-(Resolution 6) As S Special Business 7.
-To consider and, if thought fit, to pass the following Resolutions :- SECTION 132D OF THE COMPANIES ACT, 1965.
+Folks DFK & Co. as Auditors of the Company and to authorize the Directors to fix the Auditors' (Resolution 6) 6. remuneration.

+Special Business

+To consider and, if thought fit, to pass the following Ordinary Resolutions and Special Resolution:-

+SECTION 132D OF THE COMPANIES ACT, 1965.

+(Resolution 7)

 "THAT pursuant to Section 132D of the Companies Act, 1965 and subject to the approval of the relevant regulatory authorities, the Directors be and are hereby authorized to issue shares in the Company, at any time and upon such terms and conditions and for such purposes and to such person or persons whomsoever as the Directors may deem fit, provided that the aggregate number of shares to be issued pursuant to this resolution shall not exceed 10% of the issued capital of the Company for the time being and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
+(Ordinary Resolution)

+PROPOSED RENEWAL OF EXISTING SHAREHOLDERS' MANDATE FOR RECURRENT RELATED PARTY (Resolution 8) TRANSACTIONS OF A REVENUE OR TRADING NATURE ("PROPOSED SHAREHOLDERS' MANDATE")

-(Resolution 7) 8.
-Proposed Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature ("Proposed Shareholders' Mandate") (Ordinary Resolution) (Resolution 8) "That subject to the provisions of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, approval be hereby given to the Company and/or its subsidiary companies to enter into recurrent related party transactions of a revenue or trading nature as set out in Section 2.3 of the Circular to Shareholders dated 7 September 2011 provided that such transactions are necessary for the day -to-day operations; and undertaken in the ordinary course of business, on arms length basis, on normal commercial terms which are not more favourable to the related party than those generally available to the public and are not detrimental to the minority shareholders of the Company.
+"That subject to the provisions of the Listing Requirements of Bursa Malaysia Securities Berhad for the ACE Market, approval be and is hereby given to the Company/or its subsidiary companies to enter into recurrent related party transactions of a revenue or trading nature as set out in Section 2.5 of the Circular to shareholders dated 31 July 2012, provided that such transactions are undertaken in the ordinary course of business, on arm's length basis, on normal commercial terms which are not more favourable to the related party than generally available to the public and are not detrimental to the minority shareholders.